Mortlake, New South Wales: Transport

+The 464 bus route operated by Transport for NSW is notable for beginning on certain days at De La Salle Ashfield and travels to the suburbs of Croydon Park, Burwood, Concord, Breakfast Point and Mortlake.
+Many students of the former college took this bus route due to it being the only bus route out of large areas of those suburbs.

 Population

 In the 2016 Census, there were 1,954 people in Mortlake.
 57.7% of people were born in Australia and 57.7% of people spoke only English at home.
 The most common responses for religion were No Religion 32.5% and Catholic 31.7%.
+The suburb has a Chinese Australian plurality (both ancestral and first generation), mirroring demographics of surrounding suburbs such as Rhodes.